-According to the 2L Test Bench page, “MQA is an end-to-end process which consideres the AD converters from the original recording sessions and the actual DAC used for playback and reduce its digital ’fingerprint’.
-It sounds best through an MQA decoder which confirms this studio recording as you listen, but even with no decoder you will enjoy the deblur of the recording side.
+According to the 2L Test Bench page, “MQA is an end-to-end process which considers the AD converters from the original recording sessions and the actual DAC used for playback and reduces its digital ’fingerprint’.
+It sounds best through an MQA decoder which confirms this studio recording as you listen, but even with no decoder, you will enjoy the deblur of the recording side.
 Using pioneering scientific research into how people hear, MQA technology captures the full magic of an original audio performance in a file size that’s small enough to stream or download.”
-In laymans language this process is about compensating for the artifacts introduced in the production path, which is done by means of embedding a fingerprint in the files which is detected by a suitable DAC, such as the Meridian 818v3 that is on review here.
+In layman’s language, this process is about compensating for the artifacts introduced in the production path, which is done by means of embedding a fingerprint in the files which is detected by a suitable DAC, such as the Meridian 818v3 that is on review here.

 You can find the download page here: http://www.2l.no/hires/

 I know that I can be lengthy in my reviews… so let me be very brief about one thing: the Meridian 818v3 is a superb machine.
-Even in plain DAC-guise it is up there with the best DACs I have heard.
-But add in its preamp facilities, Sooloos/Roon compatibility, MQA/DSD capability, all its Meridian system functionalities and upgradeability and it’s clear that what we have here is a product that is comtemporary as well as future-proof.
-Further, the DSP 5200 SE speakers perform beyond expectation, MQA delivers on its promise of providing Hi Res quality in a CD quality filesize and Roon has blown new life in the Sooloos hardware environment and integrates in the Meridian eco system perfectly.
+Even in plain DAC-guise, it is up there with the best DACs I have heard.
+But add in its preamp facilities, Sooloos/Roon compatibility, MQA/DSD capability, all its Meridian system functionalities, and upgradeability and it’s clear that what we have here is a product that is contemporary as well as future-proof.
+Further, the DSP 5200 SE speakers perform beyond expectation, MQA delivers on its promise of providing Hi-Res quality in a CD-quality filesize, and Roon has blown new life in the Sooloos hardware environment and integrates into the Meridian ecosystem perfectly.